KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

 * Poise damage ICD corresponds to *poise damage sequences* and *poise damage attenuation factors*.

 ### Example: C2 Ayaka Burst Application
 Suppose we investigate a C2 Ayaka.
-Each hit of her Elemental Burst (including the C2 hits) shares ICD and is gated by default ICD with gauge sequence
+Each hit of her Elemental Burst (including the C2 hits) shares ICD and is gated by standard ICD with gauge sequence
 $$
 \begin{aligned}
     (g_n) = 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0